wqking/obfupy/doc/real_world_projects.md

 # How obfupy is tested with real world projects

-obfupy is not an academic project. obfupy aims to produce correct and functional code for real world projects.
-So some real world non-trivial projects are tested with obfupy.
+obfupy is not an academic project. obfupy is designed to generate correct and usable code for real-world projects.
+As such, several non-trivial real-world projects are tested using obfupy.

-Only transformer Rewriter is tested with these projects.
-The other transformers are simple enough and don't need to test with them.
+Only the transformer Rewriter is tested with these projects.
+The other transformers are simpler and do not need to be tested with them.

 If a project uses pytest for unit test and there is a file `conftest.py`, then `conftest.py` is not obfuscated because it exposes functions for the whole tests and can't be obfuscated.